 Dedication of the Rongxiang Xu College of Health and Human Services at a ceremony attended by students, faculty, staff, elected officials and community leaders.

-- The Los Angeles Football Club has selected Cal State LA as the home of its new training facility, soccer operations headquarters, and youth academy.
+- The Los Angeles Football Club selected Cal State LA as the home of its new training facility, soccer operations headquarters, and youth academy.

 May 12, 2017

 The Educational Participation in Communities Program celebrated its 50th anniversary.

 - Sharon H. Olanoff, professor of education in the Division of Curriculum and Instruction, named Cal State LA President’s Distinguished Professor.